It may have taken about fifty years for ‘Go set a Watchman’ to be published, because of Harper Lee’s uncertainties!

 So, I pulled the manuscript from the dusty cardboard folder once more and began, letter by letter, word by word, to type it onto the computer, to re-write certain parts, to edit and eventually to complete the story.
 All the time I was doing the re-write I was conscious of not changing the basic story, not to expand or cut too much.
-I wanted, I felt I needed to keep the piece as close to the original draft, my teenage life’s draft, as possible to maintain the authenticity and not detract from those (my) original thoughts, while making it readable.
+I wanted, I felt I needed to keep the piece as close to the original draft, my teenage life’s draft, as possible to maintain the authenticity and not detract from those (my) original thoughts while making it readable.

 Once I was as happy as I was ever going to be, I gave the work a title for the first time.
 I called it Miriam’s Hex.

 In November 2014, thirty-six years from its conception, I self-published Miriam’s Hex as an eBook.
+CLICK HERE to download

-Which brings this story up to date… almost… because now, right at the beginning of 2018 Miriam’s Hex has been re-edited and the cover slightly altered so it can be one of the amazing and wonderful Electric Eclectic Novelettes.
+This brings this story up to date… almost… because now, right at the beginning of 2018 Miriam’s Hex has been re-edited and the cover slightly altered so it can be one of the amazing and wonderful Electric Eclectic Novelettes.

 Electric Eclectic Novelettes are brilliant stories, told by some of the best indie authors in the world.
-They are designed to give readers looking for their next favourite read or seeking a new author to follow insight into the authors writing style and narration.
+They are designed to give readers looking for their next favourite read or seeking a new author to follow insight into the author’s writing style and narration.
 They are introductory books if you wish.

 Personally, I would love you to read Miriam’s Hex, not only because I am certain you will enjoy it, but because of this, the story behind the story of the book.